Beate Uhse-Rotermund: Early life

-Career

 Civil aviation

 At 16, Beate Köstlin went to England for a year to learn English as an au pair.
-Afterwards, she returned to her parents' home where, to satisfy her parents, she obtained a "proper" education (in Home Economics).
-During a trip to Berlin, her father met a Mr. Sachsenberg, a lecturer on motor sports from the German Aero-Club (a nonprofit organization dedicated to flying), and complained to him of his "flying-crazy" daughter and the "nonsensical" concept of a female pilot.
-Sachsenberg was, instead, excited by the idea, and sent the seventeen-year-old Beate information about obtaining a pilot's license.
+Afterwards, she returned home where, to satisfy her parents, she earned a "proper" education (in Home Economics).
+During a trip to Berlin, her father met a Mr. Sachsenberg, a lecturer on motor sports from the German Aero-Club (a nonprofit organisation dedicated to flying), and complained to him of his "flying-crazy" daughter and the "nonsensical" concept of a female pilot.
+Sachsenberg was, instead, excited by the idea, and sent the seventeen-year-old Beate information about how to obtain a pilot's license.

-Finally her parents gave in to her demands, and in 1937 she joined the Rangsdorf pilot school near Berlin.
-In October of that year, on her 18th birthday, she received her pilot's license.
-In 1938, she passed the stunt pilot exam, and shortly thereafter competed in a race in Belgium.
-She won in her category, and also won 2nd place overall in target landing and 3rd in "punctual flight."
+Her parents eventually gave in to her demands to learn to fly, and in 1937 she joined the Rangsdorf pilot school near Berlin.
+In October of that year, on her 18th birthday, she earned her pilot's license.
+In 1938, she passed the stunt pilot exam, and shortly after competed in a race in Belgium.
+She won in her category, and also won 2nd place overall in target landing and 3rd in "punctual flight".

-She then worked for the Bücker aircraft company in Rangsdorf as a test pilot and subsequently, at age 19, as a delivery pilot for the Alfred Friedrich aircraft concern in Strausberg, east of Berlin.
+She then worked for the Bücker aircraft company in Rangsdorf as a Flugkapitän (test pilot) and then, at age 19, as a delivery pilot for the Alfred Friedrich (Pilot) aircraft concern in Strausberg, east of Berlin.
 Soon afterwards, she was asked by the UFA film company to work as a stunt double in films.
 She worked with Hans Albers, a film star she particularly admired, and with numerous others.
 In the German propaganda movie Achtung!
-Feind hört mit! she performed a stunt as a double for German actor René Deltgen, in which she flew through a balloon barrier and simulated an uncontrolled dive.
+Feind hört mit!
+(Attention!
+Enemy is listening), she performed a stunt as a double for German actor René Deltgen, in which she flew through a balloon barrier and simulated an uncontrolled dive.

-Beate fell in love with her stunt-piloting instructor, Hans-Jürgen Uhse, but repeatedly rejected his proposals of marriage.
-She swore she would "never ever give up flying for a man."
-Since Hans-Jürgen strongly supported her ambitions, however, she finally accepted, but her father resisted.
-For one whole year, her father refused to bless their union.
-Finally, a festive wedding was scheduled for 10 October 1939.
-However, it had to be canceled because of the beginning of the Second World War.
-On 28 September, Hans-Jürgen Uhse was to be posted; the couple married quietly four hours before his departure.
+Beate fell in love with her stunt-piloting instructor, Hans-Jürgen Uhse (1908-1944), a member of a Prussian Junker military family, and brother of Bodo Uhse.
+She repeatedly rejected Hans-Jürgen proposals of marriage and swore she would "never ever give up flying for a man".
+As Hans-Jürgen strongly supported her flying ambitions, she finally accepted, but her father resisted.
+For a whole year, her father refused to bless their union.
+Finally, a large wedding was scheduled for 10 October 1939.
+However, it had to be cancelled because of the beginning of the Second World War.
+On 28 September, Hans-Jürgen Uhse was posted to his military destination; the couple married quietly four hours before his departure.